interactionresearchstudio/TaskCam-Prototype/README.md

 # ProbeTools TaskCam Prototype

 These STL files can be used for 3D printing.
+[Click here](https://a360.co/2qtXSVf) for editable Fusion 360 files.

 ## Terms of Use